IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README-pod-sched.md

 in the ParallelJob CRD.

-The CRD supports both job-level and task-level scheduling terms which can satisfy common scheduling needs over all of the Pods in the same job or individual need for each Pod.
-At the same time, one can also specify all of the Pod Spec policies for the Pod defined in the ParallelJob CRD.
+The CRD supports both job-level and task-level scheduling terms which can satisfy common scheduling needs over all the Pods in the same job or individual need for each Pod.
+At the same time, one can also specify all the Pod Spec policies for the Pod defined in the ParallelJob CRD.

 ### Job level terms

-ParallelJob CRD supports the following job-level terms to describe the resource requirements apply for all of the Pods in the same parallel job.
+ParallelJob CRD supports the following job-level terms to describe the resource requirements apply for all the Pods in the same parallel job.

 * spec.description: the human readable description words attached to the parallel job
 * spec.resizable: the valid values are "true" or "false", which determines whether the Pods in the parallel job should be co-scheduling together.
-Specifically, a resizable job can be started with a few Pods got enough resources, while a non-resizable job must get enough resources for all of the Pods before starting any Pods.
+Specifically, a resizable job can be started with a few Pods got enough resources, while a non-resizable job must get enough resources for all the Pods before starting any Pods.
-* spec.headerTask: typical parallel jobs (e.g. Spark, MPI, Distributed Tensorflow) run a "driver" task to co-ordinate or work as a central sync point for the left tasks.
+* spec.headerTask: typical parallel jobs (e.g. Spark, MPI, Distributed TensorFlow) run a "driver" task to co-ordinate or work as a central sync point for the left tasks.
 This term can be used to specify the name of such "driver" task in a parallel job.
 It will make sure the header task can be scheduled and started before or at the same time with other non-header tasks.
 * spec.placement: this term supports multiple sub-terms which can satisfy various task distribution policies, such as co-allocating multiple tasks on the same host or zone, or evenly distribute the same number of tasks across allocated hosts.
 This term can be defined in both job-level and task-group level.

 Currently, this term supports the following placement policies.
-The example defines a "same" policy in job-level to enforce all of the tasks belong to the parallel job co-allocated to the nodes in the same zone.
+The example defines a "same" policy in job-level to enforce all the tasks belong to the parallel job co-allocated to the nodes in the same zone.

 ```
 sameTerm: node | rack | zone